Generic Name: aspirin, caffeine, and dihydrocodeine (Oral route)

 Uses For Synalgos-DC

 Aspirin, caffeine, and dihydrocodeine combination is used to relieve moderate to severe pain.

-Aspirin is a nonsteroidal antiinflammatory drug (NSAID) that is used to relieve pain and reduce fever in patients.
-Caffeine is a CNS stimulant that is used with pain relievers to increase their effect.
+Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) that is used to relieve pain and reduce fever in patients.
+Caffeine is a CNS stimulant that is used together with pain relievers to increase their effect.
 It has also been used for migraine headaches.
 Dihydrocodeine belongs to the group of medicines called narcotic analgesics (pain medicines).
 It acts on the central nervous system (CNS) to relieve pain.

 This medicine is available only with your doctor's prescription.